offby1/pyramid-tinyurl-doodle/README.md

 ### Upstart
 For systems that use "upstart" (like Amazon Linux AMI release 2018.03), you can just drop `teensy.conf` into `/etc/init`.

+## Building via poetry
+Note: do `git clean -dxff`, with two `f`s, if you want to nuke the world.
+That's because there's a git repo in .venv that won't go away without the second `f`, and the lingering presence of that mostly-empty `.venv` causes mysterious failures like

+    $ python3 -m poetry build
+    [OSError 2]: No such file or directory: python

+This seems to suffice:

+- `python3 -m poetry install`
+- `python3 -m poetry run prequest development.ini /`